mahmoud-sayed/freelancers-gate/README.md

 - make the registration form validation and send data to database in Firebase

 - added users fetching function to the App.js and will add all other fetching function in it

+- worked on auth for email and pass & gmail & facebook

+- make popup using react Portal

 ## errors and issues I faced